Underground-Ops/underground-nexus/README.md

 - Cyber Life Torpedo (S3 bucket): 9010 (test http://localhost:9010 for access - this port can be used to move files in and out of the Underground Nexus or to turn the Nexus into a NAS - Network Attached Storage)
 - Ubuntu MATE Admin Desktop: 1000 (test http://localhost:1000 for access)
 - Ubuntu KDE Security Operation Center Desktop: 2000 (test http://localhost:2000 for access)
+- Web-browser accessible version of **Visual Studio Code**: 18443 (test http://localhost:18443 for access - be aware this VSC version is more locked down than the Visual Studio Code found on the MATE admin desktop)

 **11.** From inside Portainer there is a *Kali Linux* system titled *Athena0* (access the terminal with Athena0's **>_** icon seen inside of Portainer's menu) - this tool is designed for pentesting and chaos engineering:
 - Tools include: Terraform (`terraform`), Metasploit (`msfconsole`), `nmap` and the Kali Linux `Bleeding Edge` repository for extensive resource access